King of Street Wrestling

-The King of Street Wrestling (路上プロレス世界一決定戦～King of Street Wrestling～, Rojō Puroresu Sekaiichi Ketteisen: King of Street Wrestling) was a professional wrestling tournament organised by DDT Pro-Wrestling in its sub-brand Street Pro-Wrestling (路上プロレス, Rojō Puroresu), during which eight wrestlers from different promotions competed in street fights to determine who is the "best street wrestler in the world".
+The King of Street Wrestling (路上プロレス世界一決定戦～King of Street Wrestling～, Rojō Puroresu Sekaiichi Ketteisen: King of Street Wrestling) was a professional wrestling tournament held by DDT Pro-Wrestling in its sub-brand Street Pro-Wrestling (路上プロレス, Rojō Puroresu), during which eight wrestlers from different promotions competed in street fights to determine who was the "best street wrestler in the world".
 Chris Brookes won the tournament on April 23, 2022, by defeating Abdullah Kobayashi in the final.

 Background

 On March 20, 2022, at Judgement, it was announced that an eight-person street fight tournament would be held in April and broadcast on CyberFight's video on demand service Wrestle Universe.
 Every participant would represent their hometown and a championship title they have held.
 On March 25, the bracket, the dates and locations of the first round matches were revealed during a press conference.